JakeJMattson/Wiretap/README.md

 # Wiretap
 <p align="justify">
-Wiretap provides a way for the staff of a Discord server to monitor a target user's server activity from a singe channel.
+Wiretap provides a way for the staff of a Discord server to monitor a target user's server activity from a single channel.
 It was made for large servers, but can be used at any scale.
 Consider the following: A user joins your server and says something concerning or perhaps breaks server rules.
 How do you make sure they stay in line?
 Do you set a reminder to check their history every few minutes?